Is Walking Around in an RV While Driving Legal?

 Conversely, the other 22 states require that all passengers in the RV have their seat belts on while the RV is in motion.
 There are no exceptions, so if you are in a moving RV in one of those 22 states, you need to find a seat with a seat belt.

-Class A, B, and C motorhomes are the only RVs that allow passengers to ride in the back of the RV while driving.
-However, that does not mean that you should be walking around while the RV is in motion.
-Although there are not laws in every state that explicitly ban walking around in your RV, that does not mean you should be doing it.
-Many states require you to be wearing a seat belt at all times, and in those states you are obviously not allowed to walk around in the RV.
-However, for the states that do not require a seat belt while sitting in the back, it is still a good idea to remain seated.
+Although there are not laws in every state that explicitly ban walking around in your RV.
+However, that does not mean you should be doing it.
+Many states require you to be wearing a seat belt at all times, and in those states, you are obviously not allowed to walk around in the RV.

-Even if there are no laws preventing you from walking around in your RV while it is in motion, you should still stay seated and wear a seatbelt.
 Walking around in your RV will put you at serious risk for a severe injury.
 It could even result in a fatality.
 Not only that but moving around in the back of the RV has the potential to distract the driver.
-So, you are putting yourself at risk by distracting the driver while you are in a vulnerable position, and you are putting everyone else in the vehicle at risk.
-So, do not be selfish, sit down and wear your seat belt.

 Are Passengers Allowed in Travel Trailers or 5th Wheels While Driving?

 As is the case with most RV laws in the United States, the legality around riding in travel trailers and 5th wheels while driving varies from state to state.
-In many states it is not legal and you can only ride in the front seat.
+In many states, it is not legal and you can only ride in the front seat.
 As a result, you may need people to follow you in their car so that they can come on a trip with you and sleep in the trailer.

 However, there are some states that allow passengers to ride in a travel trailer or 5th wheel while driving.
 Some allow both, while some states only allow passengers to ride in 5th wheels.